abundiko/flutter-sandbox/docs/widget.md

 - AspectRatio: renders its child in a fixed aspect ratio

 - Container: renders a box with various properties for design

+- Buttons: a ui element that accepts click
+- - ElevatedButton
+- - TextButton
+- - IconButton
+- - MaterialButton

+- GestureDetector: receives gestures; tap, long tap, double tap

+- PageView: creates a swipable area for its children and all children snap

+- ListTile: displays a ListTile